 The analysis of ESG criteria is also embedded in the financial management of the portfolio.
-In this context, the sub-fund's ESG score is evaluated in comparison with that of the benchmark, seeking to achieve a better score than the benchmark.
+In this context, the sub-fund's ESG score is evaluated in comparison with an absolute threshold.
+This threshold is defined as a function of the investment universe and may be reviewed if the investment universe changes.